 USB hubs are relatively inexpensive, and you may already have one kicking around.
 Again, we would recommend a USB hub with the option to power it from an adapter, since when you start to add devices, you can quite quickly reach the current limit.
 Some audio interfaces, such as the Novation 2×4 AudioHub contain a built-in USB hub, but these are getting few and far between.
 Of course, if you have the latest generation iPad Pro, you just need one piece of kit — a USB-C hub, rather than a camera kit and a USB hub.

-At time of writing, Go! and Pocket! support one stereo audio output, at 44.1kHz or 48kHz sample rate, selectable.
+Go! support one stereo audio output, at 44.1kHz or 48kHz sample rate, selectable.
 A word of warning here: if you have a problem getting audio out or MIDI in, often the order in which equipment is connected affects it ability to — well, connect.
 Some equipment is more sensitive to this, so if you run into problems, just disconnect and then reconnect in a different order and you should have things working correctly.
 And if you still have issues, use the Multi-Route option.

 Once you have keyboard input and audio routed to your desired output, you should be up-and-running: there you have it, a portable sound design rig.